AmirhosseinGhalaei/Fraud-Prediction-Using-Machine-Learning/README.md

 🎯 **AUC-ROC Score** – Measures overall model performance in distinguishing fraud from non-fraud.

 These metrics provide a **comprehensive evaluation** of our models, ensuring that we prioritize **fraud detection accuracy** while minimizing false alarms.

+### 🔹 7.3 Hyperparameter Tuning
+To improve performance, we fine-tune model parameters using:

+✅ **GridSearchCV & RandomizedSearchCV** – For systematic hyperparameter optimization.
+✅ **Bayesian Optimization** – To efficiently find the best model settings.
+✅ **Early Stopping (Neural Networks)** – Prevents overfitting by stopping training when validation performance plateaus.

+After evaluating multiple models, the one with the **highest AUC-ROC and F1-score** is selected for final deployment.

+---

+## 📈 8.
+Predictions & Performance

+This section summarizes the model’s **final results**, **key metrics**, and **insights based on predictions**.

+### 🔹 8.1 Model Predictions
+After training the models, we tested them on **unseen data** to assess their **real-world performance**.
+The key evaluation involved **predicting fraudulent transactions** and comparing them with actual labels.

+### 🔹 8.2 Performance Metrics
+Since fraud detection involves **imbalanced data**, we focus on:

+🎯 **Precision** – The proportion of actual fraud cases among all predicted fraud cases.
+🎯 **Recall** – The percentage of fraud cases correctly identified.
+🎯 **F1-Score** – The harmonic mean of precision and recall.
+🎯 **AUC-ROC Score** – Measures the model’s ability to distinguish between fraud and non-fraud.

+These metrics ensure that the **selected model** effectively detects fraud **while minimizing false positives and false negatives**.